castorini/pyserini/docs/experiments-msmarco-v2-tct_colbert-v2.md

 export ENCODER0="castorini/tct_colbert-v2-hnp-msmarco"
 ```

-These are indexes and the encoder for the fine-tuned (V2) models:
+These are the indexes and the encoder for the fine-tuned (V2) models:

 ```bash
 export PASSAGE_INDEX1="/store/scratch/indexes/trec2021/faiss-flat.tct_colbert-v2-hnp.psg_v2_ft.msmarco-passage-v2-augmented"